JRSkates/P2-Final-Challenge/multi-class-recipe.md

   end

   def add(todo)
-    fail "This task is not from the Todo class" unless todo.is_a?(String)
+    fail "This task is not a string" unless todo.is_a?(String)
     @list << todo
   end